VincentBounce/Optical-illusions/README.md

 ## ℹ️Definitions

-- Divergent: default, most used
+- **Divergent** default, most used, the 3D image appears behind the display
-- Convergent = cross-view: image appears in front of you, you can touch it, you can frame it with your hands🫶
+- **Convergent = cross-view** the 3D image appears in front of the display, you can touch it, you can frame it with your hands🫶

 ## ✏️To create stereograms